 - Less heavy: Is lighter (by 127g or 22 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (650 versus 440) on a single battery charge.

 - More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

 - More modern: Reflects 4 years and 3 months of technical progress since the 700D launch.

 Arguments in favor of the Canon EOS 700D:

 - More heavily discounted: Has been around for much longer (launched in March 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (11 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (11 : 1 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 200D or the 700D handle or perform in practice.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 200D and the 700D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.